core-wg/oscore/draft-ietf-core-object-security.md

 An Inner Max-Age message field is used to indicate the maximum time a response may be cached by the client (as defined in {{RFC7252}}), end-to-end from the server to the client, taking into account that the option is not accessible to proxies.
 The Inner Max-Age SHALL be processed by OSCORE as a normal Inner option, specified in {{inner-options}}.

 An Outer Max-Age message field is used to avoid unnecessary caching of error responses  caused by OSCORE processing at OSCORE-unaware intermediary nodes.
-A server MAY set a Class U Max-Age message field with value zero to such error responses, described in Sections {{replay-protection}}{: format="counter"}, {{ver-req}}{: format="counter"}, and {{ver-res}}{: format="counter"}, since these error responses are cacheable, but subsequent OSCORE requests would never create a hit in the intermedary caching it.
+A server MAY set a Class U Max-Age message field with value zero to such error responses, described in Sections {{replay-protection}}{: format="counter"}, {{ver-req}}{: format="counter"}, and {{ver-res}}{: format="counter"}, since these error responses are cacheable, but subsequent OSCORE requests would never create a hit in the intermediary caching it.
 Setting the Outer Max-Age to zero relieves the intermediary from uselessly caching responses.
 Successful OSCORE responses do not need to include an Outer Max-Age option since the responses appear to the OSCORE-unaware intermediary as 2.04 Changed responses, which are non-cacheable (see {{coap-header}}).

 The Outer Max-Age message field is processed according to {{outer-options}}.